Quivers supporting twisted Calabi-Yau algebras: Introduction

-The first step in the analysis of the remaining case is an appeal to the Golod-Shaferevich inequality in order to bound the number of loops at each vertex: \begin{proposition}[Proposition \ref{prop.loops}] Let $A = \kk Q /I$ satisfy Hypothesis~\ref{hyp.scy} with type $(M, P, d)$, so $d = 3$ or $d = 4$.
-Then the number of loops at each vertex of $Q$ does not exceed $6- d$. \end{proposition} The limitation on the number of loops gives us a finite number of cases to consider corresponding to the diagonal entries in the matrix $M$ of a possible type $(M, I, d)$.
+The limitation on the number of loops gives us a finite number of cases to consider corresponding to the diagonal entries in the matrix $M$ of a possible type $(M, I, d)$.
 This allows for a computer analysis of the types $(M, I, d)$ such that $\det p(t)$ has only roots of unity for zeros, using that there are finitely many products of cyclotomic polynomials that $\det p(t)$ can be.
 The resulting matrices $M$ fall into finitely many families, some of which can be ruled out since they lead to a $p(t)^{-1}$ with nonpositive coefficients, or happen to have $M$ normal but with the wrong spectral radius.
 A number of other possibilities are ruled out by showing that any derivation-quotient algebra on that quiver leads to an algebra of the wrong Hilbert series, by considering the beginning of a Gr\"{o}bner basis.
 As an example of the type of quiver that looks good at first, let $A \iso \kk Q/(\partial_a \omega : a \in Q_1, \deg(\omega)=3)$ with $Q$ as below.
 The roots of $\det p(t)$ all lie on the unit circle, and computing the the first few terms of $h_A(t) = p(t)^{-1}$ suggests polynomial growth.
 However, we can show that $Q$ has no superpotential such that the corresponding derivation-quotient algebra $A$ is twisted Calabi-Yau (see Lemma~\ref{lem.partition} and Corollary~\ref{cor.partition}).

 For the types $(M, I, d)$ remaining on the list, most are again realized by skew group algebras of actions on Artin Schelter regular algebras, or by other techniques we have already used earlier.
 However, for the first time we also encounter an infinite family of examples with non-normal $M$, which can be realized by using quiver mutations.